AnujIravane/Clue-Reasoner/README.md

 ## Installation

 Requires [zchaff](https://www.princeton.edu/~chaff/zchaff.html)
-A zchaff executable is included in this repository
+The zchaff installation directory is included in this repository
+Move into the directory, and run make clean, then run make
-Copy the executable into your path (echo $PATH to find directories on path)
+Copy the zchaff executable into your path (echo $PATH to find directories on path)
 **Don't move the file as it is still required in the project directory**

 ## Usage